magento/devdocs/guides/v2.0/extension-dev-guide/prepare/lifecycle.md

 ### Installation phases

 The installation phase of your module lifecycle occurs when it is initially installed or reinstalled.
-This happens after your extension has been automatically installed from the [Magento Marketplace](https://www.magentocommerce.com/magento-connect){:target="_blank"} or manually installed with the command: `bin/magento setup:upgrade`.
+This happens after your component has been automatically installed from the [Magento Marketplace](https://www.magentocommerce.com/magento-connect){:target="_blank"} or manually installed with the command: `bin/magento setup:upgrade`.

 If the `schema_version` of the module is present in the database, then the following two phases are skipped because it is assumed that the module schema and data has already been initialized in a previous installation.
 When a phase is skipped, your module will move on to the [upgrade phase](#upgrade-phase).